uep239/uep239.github.io/source/wk00/setup.md

     ```
 3. Go to **<https://github.com/settings/keys>** and log in with your GitHub account if needed.
 4. Click on **New SSH key**.
-5. The **Title** field should contain a descriptive label that will allow you to identify this key later (as the key is linked to your computer, the name or description of the computer would be a good choice, for example *MacBook Air*).
+5. The **Title** field should contain a descriptive label that will allow you to identify this key later.
+(As the key is linked to your computer, the name or description of the computer would be a good choice, for example *MacBook Air* or similar.)
 6. Paste the copied **public** key into the **Key** field.
 7. Click on **Add SSH key**.
 8. If prompted, confirm your GitHub password.